HRussellZFAC023/VisualNav/README.md

 # How to install

-There are two methods for the installation process.
+To get started with VisualNav, there are two methods for the installation process:

 Option 1 - Manually:
 After closing Visual Studio, go to the release section of the repository.
 Then double click on the .VSIX file and run the installer.